Trupa-Data/Trupa-Dataanalytics-portfolio/README.md

 # Trupa-Dataanalytics-portfolio
 # Hi, I’m Trupa Vaghasiya 👋 (Trupa-Data)

-Data Analyst — actively seeking full-time Data Analytics roles in Germany
+Data Analyst — actively seeking full-time junior Data Analytics roles in Germany

 I turn data into clear, actionable insights that help teams make confident, data-driven decisions.
 With a Master’s in Data Analytics from the Berlin School of Business and Innovation, I combine SQL, Python, and Tableau expertise with strong analytical thinking and a passion for storytelling to drive operational improvements and strategic growth.

 ---

 ## Elevator pitch
 I help product and business teams uncover opportunities and reduce uncertainty by delivering reproducible analyses, interactive dashboards, and data-driven recommendations.
-Currently looking for a full-time Data Analytics role in Germany.
+Currently looking for a full-time junior Data Analytics role in Germany.

 ---